Defining a Local College Access Network

 LCANs organize community leaders around a singular vision: Increase the community’s postsecondary educational attainment level in order to lay the foundation for a vibrant economy, healthy community, and strong workforce equipped to compete in a 21st century global economy.
 An LCAN sets goals focused on student successes, establishes a system of data gathering and analysis, reports results, and holds partners accountable for performance.
 It is important to note a Local College Access Network is not a new program of the community or of one particular organization within the network.
 LCANs primarily coordinate and mobilize college access efforts rather than provide direct services to students and families.

-If you want to know more about LCAN efforts in your community or the possibility of developing one, contact Chris Rutherford, Director of Community Mobilization Strategy.
+If you want to know more about LCAN efforts in your community or the possibility of developing one, contact Jamie Jacobs, deputy director.

 Find an LCAN